 - Visit your local farmers market to find inexpensive organic products or ask if they have ‘seconds’.
 Seconds are fruits and vegetables that have slight blemishes.
-They are cheaper, simply cut-off the odd-looking parts.
+They are cheaper, and all it takes is to simply cut-off the odd-looking parts.

 - Learn which food to buy organic and skip other food items unless you have room in your budget.
 Usually fruit and veggies with thick peels don’t need to be organic, since chemicals do not penetrate the thick skin.

 - Grow your own organic products, if you have the space.